A film where a massive tornado sends sharks raining down on Los Angeles? What's not to love? A lot, actually.

 Welcome to our weekly field guide to 1950s horror and sci-fi movies and the creatures that inhabit them.
-This week: planet Earth ain't big enough for the five of us (plus a few more) in The Day the World Ended.
+This week: a scary guy with a bug's head is replaced by a less scary guy with a bug's head in Return of the Fly.

 A big budget spectacle where every dollar is up on the screen, a boy's adventure tale told by a man who never ever wants to grow up (and hopefully, he never will).
 Pacific Rim may well be the Star Wars for a new millennium.

 Think you've got a film figured out before you enter the theater?
 Here's 10 examples of how, on occasion, you can be completely wrong.
 Completely wrong.